Sinhagad Fort glorious historical past

 Gaonwala

-You will find traditional Maharashtrian food on top: Pithala Bhakari, Kanda Bhaji and curd.
+You will get traditional Maharashtrian food on top: Pithala Bhakari, Kanda Bhaji and curd.
+Under a tree and on a mat, desi style.
 The gentleman in the photo above was the host for our rustic lunch.

 Notable Battle in Sinhagad Fort

 The most notable battle for Sinhgad was fought in 1671.
-Tanaji Malusare, one of Shivaji’s trusted generals, led his army in the fight to recapture the fort.
+Tanaji Malusare, one of Shivaji’s loyal generals, led his army in the fight to recapture the fort.
 After a fierce battle, the fort was captured from the Mughals who had occupied the fort at that time.
-Unfortunately, Tanaji Malusare had to bravely lay down his life in the battle.
+Regrettably Tanaji Malusare laid down his life in the battle.

 Thoptewadi; Maharashtra; India; fort; outdoor; uasatish;